dhhagan/emfact-2/README.md

 # EMFACT 2.0

-Team Power Basic + created EMFACT2.0 as part of the 2015 MIT Clean Earth Hackathon
+Team PowerBasic+ created EMFACT-2.0 as part of the [2015 MIT Clean Earth Hackathon][3]

 ## Summary